DOCUTEE/TIMO_bank/Readme.md

      ![Import Dashboard](material/import_dashboard.png)

-   - Follow the prompts to import the dashboard using the provided zip file.
+   - Follow the prompts to import the dashboard using the provided zip file.Maybe you'll be asked for the Postgres password — just type `airflow` to continue.

      ![Import Dashboard Zip](material/import_dashboard_zip.png)